AAmin23/dissertation/README.md

 # dissertation
-Pooling and reanalyzing RV1 trial data while accounting for variation in local incidence
+Aim 2: Pooling and reanalyzing RV1 trial data while accounting for variation in local incidence